Using Generative AI to transform your Customer Experience

 • Refund shipping costs for late orders

 All without a human getting involved in the action.
 These actions are performed faster than human agents and round the clock, with human-like responses that can be personalised based on who the customer is, meaning that some customers don’t even know they’re talking to a bot.
+Maintaining customer trust is essential when deploying AI-powered solutions, ensuring transparency and positive customer relationships.

 A transformed customer experience

 At its heart if we look to improve the customer experience, what we want to do is to be able to make everything easier for the customer, and allow them to have a more joyful and less frustrating experience.
+AI can amplify the human connection by enabling more meaningful customer interactions, making each engagement more personal and proactive.

 If customers complain about customer service saying they just want to speak to a human, what they mean is that the technology is not helping them.
-We’ve seen this before with “deflection” tactics where the answer is buried in an FAQ somewhere, or there is a poorly built chatbot, or automated phone service that takes them around in circles and eats up time.
+We’ve seen this before with deflection tactics where the answer is buried in an FAQ somewhere, or there is a poorly built chatbot, or automated phone service that takes them around in circles and eats up time.

 But what if you could speak to a chatbot that could understand your problem and actually solve it, and could do it faster than a human?
 And crucially if it couldn’t help, it would pass you straight over to a human agent who could.
+AI technology and new technology are transforming the work of sales reps and agents by automating routine tasks, providing data-driven insights, and improving agent performance through real-time feedback and monitoring.

 For those human agents, this solution means fewer tickets overall and fewer repetitive and boring tickets to handle.
 In exchange it means more interesting and challenging tickets where they can actually use their skills to provide a better experience.
+CX leaders are driving the adoption of AI in customer experience strategies, recognizing its value in transforming operations and meeting evolving customer expectations.

 Book a demo with our team to find out more.